undus5/undus/content/posts/qemu-install-windows11-guest.md

 ## File Sharing

-virtiofsd is a modern and high-performance way share files between host and guest, it is way faster than the traditional ways based on network protocols such as ssh and samba, almost like accessing the local filesystems.
+virtiofsd is a modern and high-performance way to share files between host and guest, it has nearly naive performance, way faster than the traditional ways based on network protocols such as ssh and samba.

 "virtiofsd is shipped with the [virtiofsd](https://archlinux.org/packages/?name=virtiofsd) package."